Bijit-Mondal/Bijit-Mondal/README.md

 <br/>

 ## Hi there!
 I'm Bijit!
-I develop software for fun and profit using (mostly) Java, JavaScript and related stuff (Groovy, for one).
+I develop software for fun and profit using (mostly) Java, JavaScript and related stuff (Kotlin, for one).

 **Me in bullet points:**
 - Linux addict, btw I use Arch